Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection: Experimental Setup

 \subsection{Comparison between Adversarial Training Scheme}

-Furthermore, we considered a POD variant incorporating an adversarial training scheme that explicitly uses adversarial patches during training, inspired by Ad-YOLO~\cite{ji2021adv_yolo}.
-We denote this adversarial variant as ``Adv-POD."
-Note that the original Ad-YOLO is inadequate against location-optimized adversarial patches, such as HCB and shape-loc ones, because Ad-YOLO places adversarial patches only at the center of a person during training.
-The procedure for Adv-POD comprises four steps: (1) a model is trained using a history of adversarial patches; (2) a new adversarial patch is generated every 15 epochs, starting from the $5_{th}$ epoch; (3) the adversarial patches are stored in the adversarial patch history for subsequent training; (4) the stored patches are randomly attached to input image to train the detection model.
-For adversarial patch generation, we used the AdvPatch adversarial patch~\cite{thys2019fooling_adv_patch_human_det} described above.
-We positioned the adversarial patches in the exact same way as for POD, i.e., randomly determining the sizes and locations of patches for fair comparison.
+Furthermore, we developed a POD variant called ``Adv-POD," incorporating an adversarial training scheme that explicitly inputs adversarial patches during training, modified from Ad-YOLO~\cite{ji2021adv_yolo}.
+Unlike Ad-YOLO, which is inadequate for defending against location-optimized patches like HCB and shape-loc due to its central patch placement, Adv-POD employs the same random patch placement scheme as POD.
+This modification allows us to fairly compare the effects of using basic patches (Sec.~\ref{sec:rand-patch-occlusion}) or adversarial patches.

+The procedure for Adv-POD comprises four steps: (1) a model is trained using a history of adversarial patches; (2) a new adversarial patch is generated every 15 epochs, starting from the $5_{th}$ epoch; (3) the adversarial patches are stored in the adversarial patch history for subsequent training; (4) the stored patches are randomly selected and attached to input image to train the detection model.
+We used the AdvPatch attack~\cite{thys2019fooling_adv_patch_human_det} for adversarial patch generation, positioning the patches in the exact same way as for POD, i.e., randomly determining their sizes and locations for fair comparison.